-With the design of Amanzoe, our aim was to create something that epitomises the country’s history, culture and civilisation.
+With the design of Amanzoe, our aim was to create something that epitomizes the country’s history, culture, and civilization.
 In Amanzoe, we have achieved it.
-With unrivalled beautiful views over a quintessentially Greek landscape and a glittering private beach, matched by the finest design and hospitality offering in the world, we believe we have created a truly exceptional resort community in a naturally spectacular location.
+With unrivaled beautiful views over a quintessentially Greek landscape and a glittering private beach, matched by the finest design and hospitality offering in the world, we believe we have created a truly exceptional resort community in a naturally spectacular location.

 Luxe Digital: How has digital transformed the luxury real estate industry?

 Miltos Kambourides: Like in all industries, digital solutions made the hospitality product easier to access and book.
 Marketing is almost all done online and clients can virtually live through the experience before they choose.
 Obviously, the younger generation is using these tools more than the older and they are the most demanding when it comes to the use of technology and availability of high-speed internet in the resorts.